 NSHSS co-founder Claes Nobel, who was known to use “Good Earth to you!” as his favorite greeting, encouraged all of us to treat every day as if it were Earth Day by taking action and doing our part to preserve, protect, and tend to this beautiful planet we call home.

-For Earth Day this year, NSHSS will host our annual virtual panel featuring three NSHSS scholarship winners with moderation by Captain Planet!
-Each student panelist earned a scholarship or grant for their creative solutions to the environmental issues in their communities and the globe!
+For Earth Day this year, NSHSS hosted an annual virtual panel featuring three NSHSS environmental changemakers with moderation by Captain Planet!
+Each student panelist earned a grant or award for their creative solutions to the environmental issues in their communities and the globe!
 The Captain Planet Foundation was founded based on the critically-acclaimed animated series Captain Planet and the Planeteers and now works collaboratively to engage and empower young people to be problem-solvers for the planet.

-In this special Earth Day conversation on April 20, the panelists will talk about what inspired them to get involved in environmental issues, the inception of their projects, what they did in high school, college, or internships to give back to their community and promote sustainability, discuss a handful of ways students could get involved in their local communities to give back to our planet, and more, followed by a live Q&A!
+In this special Earth Day conversation on April 20, the panelists talked about what inspired them to get involved in environmental issues, the inception of their projects, what they did in high school, college, or internships to give back to their community, and promote sustainability, discussed a handful of ways students could get involved in their local communities to give back to our planet, and more, followed by a live Q&A!